ramzi796/FileUpload/README.md

 Currently the project only accepts .txt file types

-Postgresql is used in this example.
+# SQL Changes
-Please make sure you have created a table with the following details:
+Create a database named "employees" and create a table employees using the below DDL query.

-Create a database named "employees" and create a table employees using the below DDL query CREATE TABLE public.employee
+CREATE TABLE public.employee
 (
     id bigint NOT NULL,